 Disclaimer: I receive a small commission from some of the links on this page.

-The information rich GLBT History Museum in San Francisco is a must visit if you are in the Castro District.
-It's a wonderful place to learn more about the GLBT community including both their struggles and triumphs.
-I usually spend about an hour and a half here working through their main exhibit area.
+The information-rich GLBT Historical Society Museum in San Francisco is a must-visit if you are in the Castro District.
+It's a wonderful place to learn more about the GLBT community, including both their struggles and triumphs.

 You will find this museum at 4127 18th Street.
 It is just a half a block west of Castro Street.

-Another great way to save is to head over to the GLBT History Museum in San Francisco on their monthly free day.
-On the first Wednesday of the month, you can visit their permanent collection at no cost.
+Another great way to save is to head over to the GLBT Historical Society Museum in San Francisco on their monthly free day.

-Instead of chronological order, you will find this area set up by topic such as:
+Instead of chronological order, you will find this area set up by topic, such as:

 The front gallery is space that is dedicated to traveling exhibits.
 It's a small area but offers a great look into current topics and other world renowned exhibits that spend a few months in this space.